icopy-site/awesome-cn/docs/awesome/awesome-iam.md

 - [SpiderFoot](https://github.com/poppopjmp/spiderfoot) - 🆓 An open source intelligence (OSINT) automation tool.
 It integrates with just about every data source available and uses a range of methods for data analysis, making that data easy to navigate.

+- [OSINT Stuff Tool Collection](https://github.com/cipher387/osint_stuff_tool_collection) - “A collection of several hundred online tools for OSINT”: domain, IP, email, username and social-network lookups useful for unmasking fraud and abuse.

+- [Maigret](https://github.com/soxoj/maigret) - 🆓 “Collect a dossier on a person by username from 3000+ sites”, useful for account enumeration and unmasking fraud or abuse.

 - [Standards related to Threat Intelligence](https://www.threat-intelligence.eu/standards/) - Open standards, tools and methodologies to support threat intelligence analysis.

 - [MISP taxonomies and classification](https://www.misp-project.org/taxonomies.html) - Tags to organize information on “threat intelligence including cyber security indicators, financial fraud or counter-terrorism information.”